 A scientist is someone who explores the nature of the universe.
 On the other hand, an investigator is someone who tries to create useful devices and products.
 A few people have been successful in both endeavours.
 Given below is a list of discoveries that includes 17 famous scientists and their discoveries.

-J.J Thompson, an English physicist and a Noble Laureate in Physics, is credited and honoured with the discovery of the electron, which were the first subatomic particles to be discovered.
-Thomson managed to show that cathode rays were composed of previously unknown negatively charged particles (electrons), which he calculated and inferred might have smaller bodies than atoms and a very large charge-mass ratio.
+J.J Thompson, an English physicist and a Noble Laureate in Physics, is credited and honoured with the discovery of the electron, which was the first subatomic particles to be discovered.
+Thomson managed to show that cathode rays were composed of previously unknown negatively charged particles (electrons), which he calculated and inferred might have smaller bodies than atoms and a substantial charge-mass ratio.
 He is also credited for finding the first evidence for the existence of isotopes for stable elements.

 John Dalton’s major contribution was his theory on atoms which consists of five parts as follows: